astronomer/docs/astro/dag-factory.md

 sidebar_label: 'DAG Factory'
 title: 'Use DAG Factory to create DAGs'
 id: dag-factory
-description: "Learn how to dynamically generate DAGs using YAML and Python configuration files with DAG Factory"
+description: "Learn how to dynamically convert YAML files into Apache Airflow DAGs with the DAG Factory, an open source project that makes writing DAGs easy.
 ---

-DAG Factory is an open source tool that allows you to dynamically generate DAGs by using YAML files instead of creating DAGs with Python.
-See more about [DAG Factory](https://github.com/astronomer/dag-factory).
+The DAG Factory is an open source tool that allows you to dynamically generate Apache Airflow DAGs from a YAML file.
+While Airflow DAGs are traditionally written exclusively in Python, the DAG Factory makes it easy for people who don't know Python to use Airflow.

+This guide includes instructions for installing the DAG Factory package into your Astro project and a sample YAML configuration file that you can use to specify the details of your DAG, including schedule interval, callbacks, and task names.

+The DAG Factory can be used with all Astronomer products and any Apache Airflow installation.
+To view the source code of the project, see [DAG Factory](https://github.com/astronomer/dag-factory).

 ## Prerequisites

 - Python version 3.6.0 or greater
-- Airflow version 2.0 or greater
+- Apache Airflow version 2.0 or greater.
+If you're an Astronomer customer, you must run a supported version of Astro Runtime

 ## Step 1: Install DAG Factory
+To use DAG Factory, install it as a Python package into your Apache Airflow environment.
+If you're an Astro customer:

+1. In your Astro project, open your `requirements.txt`.
+2. Add `dag-factory` to the file.
+3. Save the changes to your `requirements.txt`.

+If you're not an Astronomer customer, install the Python package according to the standards at your organization.

 ```python